apache/struts-site/README.md

 when running `Bash` or `Sh`.

+The continuously generated website can then be accessed at http://localhost:4000

 All pages are generated into the `content` folder.

 There are two scripts used to build the image but this should be used only when `Dockerfile` was modified.